mearns/extrinsic-promises/README.md

   console.log('Promise was fulfilled with value:', value) })

-// Call the public methods on the promise to resolve/fulfill it. promise.resolve('Some value')
+// Call the public methods on the promise to fulfill/resolve it. promise.fulfill('Some value')
 ```

 Rejecting a promise: